StarlingXWeb/starlingx-website/src/pages/blog/starlingx-ptp-redundant-ptp-timing-clock-sources.md

 templateKey: blog-post
 title: Redundant PTP timing clock sources
 author: Andre Mauricio Zelak
-date: 2024-03-25
+date: 2024-07-22
 category:
   - label: Features & Updates
     id: category-A7fnZYrE1
 ---
 In the rapidly evolving telecommunications landscape, 5G stands as a beacon of innovation, promising unparalleled connectivity and transformative capabilities.
 With its potential to revolutionize industries ranging from healthcare to manufacturing, the rollout of 5G networks has accumulated immense attention and anticipation.
 Beneath the surface of this technology lies an indispensable element, the Precision Time Protocol (PTP).

-And as part of the constant effort to meet the evolving needs of telecommunications industry and to provide a more robust Precision Time Protocol (PTP) deployment, the StarlingX 9.0 introduces the High Availability feature, providing a way to sync multiple Physical Hardware Clock (PHC) in a N+1 redundancy configuration.
+And as part of the constant effort to meet the evolving needs of telecommunications industry and to provide a more robust Precision Time Protocol (PTP) deployment, StarlingX 9.0 introduces the High Availability (HA) feature, providing a way to sync multiple Physical Hardware Clock (PHC) in a N+1 redundancy configuration.

-The feature allows, in a t-GM application, multiple GPS clock sources connected, and in a t-BC application, multiple PTP sources connected to redundant NICs, provinding protection against failtures.
+The feature allows, in a t-GM [Grandmaster](https://web.archive.org/web/20100527161310/http://ieee1588.nist.gov/terms.htm) application, multiple GPS clock sources connected, and in a t-BC [Boundary Clock](https://web.archive.org/web/20100527161310/http://ieee1588.nist.gov/terms.htm) application, multiple PTP sources connected to redundant NICs, providing protection against failures.

 In the N+1 redundancy configuration, the available clock is selected active and commands the system clock and the downstream PTP clock reference.
 The remaining clock sources are kept ready to become active when required.